FreeWebCart - Free Udemy Coupons and Online Courses

 • Correct Answer: B

-• Overall Explanation: Gen 2 collections are the most expensive and comprehensive, often referred to as a "Full GC" because they sweep all generations to reclaim memory.
+• Overall Explanation: Gen 2 collections are the most expensive and free gre mastery comprehensive practice tests and strategies course, often referred to as a "Full GC" because they sweep all generations to reclaim memory.

 • Option Detail: